calvincodes/ps-command/README.md

 # 537ps

-A simple version of the ps command, called 537ps which cabn be executed from a command line.
+A simple version of the ps command, called 537ps which can be executed from a command line.

 ## Task List